 Keep this in mind when you’re trying to diagnose why some of your keywords have low Quality Scores.

-Many people think that they can use exit popups to improve time on site, but what they fail to realize is that they don’t do much to keep people longer on site.
+Many people think that they can use exit popups to improve time on site.
+What they fail to realize, however, is that they don’t do all that much to keep people on site longer.

-And if they do, they’re just a temporary band-aid trying to fix a broken landing page and/or site.
+And even if they do, they’re just a temporary band-aid covering a broken landing page and/or website.

 This one is a little mysterious but true at the same time.